transcelerate/ddf-sdr-platform/README.md

 - These materials and information are provided by TransCelerate Biopharma Inc. AS IS.
 Any party using or relying on this information and these materials do so entirely at their own risk.
 Neither TransCelerate nor its members will bear any responsibility or liability for any harm, including indirect or consequential harm, that a user may incur from use or misuse of this information or materials.
 - Please be advised that if you implement the code as written, the functionality is designed to collect and store certain personal data (user credentials, email address, IP address) for authentication and audit log purposes.
 None of this information will be shared with TransCelerate or Accenture for any purpose.
 Neither TransCelerate nor Accenture bears any responsibility for any collection, use or misuse of personal data that occurs from any implementation of this source code.
 If you or your organization employ any of the features that collect personal data, you are responsible for compliance with any relevant privacy laws or regulations in any applicable jurisdiction.
 - Please be aware that any information you put into the provided tools (including the UI or API) will be visible to all users, so we recommend not using commercially sensitive or confidential information.
 You and/or your employer bear all responsibility for anything you share with this project.
 TransCelerate, its member companies and any vendors affiliated with the DDF project are not responsible for any harm or loss you occur as a result of uploading any information or code: commercially sensitive, confidential or otherwise.
-- To the extent that the SDR Reference Implementation incorporates or relies on any specific branded products or services, such as Azure, this resulted out of the practical necessities associated with making a reference implementation available to demonstrate the SDR’s capabilities.
+- To the extent that the SDR Reference Implementation incorporates or relies on any specific branded products or services, such as Docker, this resulted out of the practical necessities associated with making a reference implementation available to demonstrate the SDR’s capabilities.
 Users are free to download the source code for the SDR from GitHub and design their own implementations.
-Those implementations can be in an environment of the user’s choice, and do not have to be on Azure.
+Those implementations can be in a containerization platform of the user's choice, and do not have to use Docker.
 - As of May 2024, the DDF initiative is still the process of setting up operations, and any pull requests submitted will not be triaged at this point in time.

 ## Requirements to Contribute and Propose Changes